IBM DisplayWrite

-DisplayWrite (sometimes written as Displaywrite) was a word processor software application that IBM developed and marketed for the IBM PC and PCjr.
+DisplayWrite (sometimes written as Displaywrite) is a discontinued word processor program that IBM developed and marketed for the IBM PC and PCjr.
 It was among the company's first internally developed, commercially sold PC software titles.

 DisplayWrite's feature set was based on the IBM Displaywriter System, a dedicated microcomputer-based word processing machine.
 Because the two systems were so similar, an experienced Displaywriter user could start using DisplayWrite immediately.

 Versions

 DisplayWrite/PC

 For the Intel platform there were DisplayWrite versions for PC/MS-DOS and DisplayWrite 5/2 programmed under OS/2.

 DisplayWrite/36

 DisplayWrite/36 was the word processing component of IBM Office/36, which allowed an office to use the SQL-based database file for labels and form letters.

 DisplayWrite/370

 DisplayWrite/370, a much more powerful version with full graphics and WYSIWYG support, was supported for IBM zSeries mainframe computers until May 2015. (see IBM Displaywriter System).
 DW/370 was a host-based word processor.
 It was marketed between 1993 and 2015 for MVS/CICS (now z/OS) and VM/CMS.